Skip to content

 Standard Penetration Test (SPT): Critical for Foundation Design

+This article was developed in collaboration with Slacke Test Boring.
 Building a custom home is about more than just creating a beautiful space—it’s about ensuring that the structure is built to last.
 In residential projects, especially those with complex designs or challenging locations, understanding the soil conditions on site is essential.
-From verifying the stability of a hillside estate to preparing for the foundation of…
+From verifying the stability…

 Frank Cuffaro